A reassessment of LVE method and hemispherical power asymmetry in CMB temperature data from Planck PR4: Analysis and Results

 The $p$-value plot of the dipole amplitudes recovered from data LVE maps for both cases of fixed \nside=16 and varying \nside\ are shown in Fig.~[\ref{fig:p-value-dip-amp-data}].
-Here the $p$-values are being calculated in a frequentist manner i.e., as ratio of the number of times dipole amplitude estimated from isotropic simulations exceeding that found in data maps to the total number of (isotropic) simulations used.
+Here the $p$-values are being calculated in a frequentist manner i.e., as ratio of the number of times the dipole amplitude of LVE maps estimated from isotropic simulations exceeds that found in data maps to the total number of (isotropic) simulations used.
 In Fig.~[\ref{fig:p-value-dip-amp-data}] \emph{red} filled circle point types connected by a dashed line correspond to using fixed \nside=16 grid and \emph{black} stars connected by a solid line correspond to varying \nside\ grid in obtaining LVE maps.
 Some of the $p$-values are shown encircled by a larger \emph{yellow} open circle.
-They highlight the disc sizes for which dipole amplitude from local variance maps whose $p$-values are zero per the simulation ensemble size used.
-For large disc radii ($40^\circ$ onwards) where the choice of \nside\ do not make any difference, $p$-values are same in both cases.
+They highlight the disc sizes for which the $p$-values of dipole amplitude from LVE maps are zero per the (isotropic) simulation ensemble size used.
+For large disc radii ($40^\circ$ onward) where the choice of \nside\ doesn't make any difference, $p$-values are same in both cases.
 In contrast, at lower disc radii the discrepancy is quite visible.
-For disc radius $4^\circ$ to $10^\circ$ in case of using fixed \nside=16, number of isotropic simulations (in terms of dipole amplitude evaluated from isotropic LVE maps) exceeding that of data maps is zero implying that their random chance occurrence probability is $p<0.0016$ i.e., a more than $3\sigma$ significance.
-The analysis with varying \nside\ LVE maps gives $\sim 3\sigma$ significance or less in the range of disc radii $4^\circ$ to $14^\circ$.
-It is clear from the plot that the analysis results in finding the LVE map dipole amplitudes seen in data are outside 95\% CL with either choice of the LVE map resolution.
-The case with $r = 16^\circ$ and \nside=2 is somewhat different, as we do not have the liberty for smooth transitioning of the map resolution as compared to the disc sizes when using \healpix.
-From Table~\ref{tab:vary-nside-radii}, the length of diagonal of a pixel grid is $~41^\circ$ for maps having resolution of \nside=2.
-If circular discs are circumscribing the square shaped pixel then at least the radius of circular disc be $20^\circ$ to cover the full pixel information, but with the choice of r = $16^\circ$ we are being force to omit some of the pixel information.
-Instead, if we happen to do the analysis with \nside=4 (diagonal-wise pixel size is $~21^\circ$), we found that the $p$-value has more than $2\sigma$ significance.
+For disc radius $4^\circ$ to $10^\circ$ in case of using fixed \nside=16, number of isotropic simulations (in terms of dipole amplitudes from corresponding LVE maps) exceeding that of data maps is zero implying that their random chance occurrence probability is $p<1/600\approx0.0016$ which is more than a $3\sigma$ significance.
+The analysis with varying \nside\ LVE maps indicate a significance of $\sim 3\sigma$ or less in the range of disc radii $4^\circ$ to $14^\circ$.
+It is clear from the plot that the LVE maps' dipole amplitudes seen in data are outside 95\% confidence level with either choice of the LVE map resolution for a wide range of disc sizes `$r$'.